kairos-io/kairos/docs/content/architecture/immutable.md

 pre = "<b>- </b>"
 +++

-c3os adopts an Immutable layout, and derivatives created with its toolkit inherits the same immutability aspects.
+kairos adopts an Immutable layout, and derivatives created with its toolkit inherits the same immutability aspects.

 An immutable OS is a carefully engineered system which boots in a restricted, permissionless mode, where certain paths of the system are not writeable.
 For instance, after installation it's not possible to install additional packages in the system, and any configuration change is discarded after reboot.